20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 A catfish’s profile doesn’t have many pictures

 A catfish’s whole identity revolves around the pictures they use online.
+They usually use pictures of gorgeous people to appeal to others.

 But because that’s not them (and they probably found a random image on the internet), they don’t have a lot of pictures of the people they’re impersonating.